DmitrySuccessful/Mart/README.md

 - In-game shop with purchasable items
 - Modal window interface for the shop
 - Purchase confirmation messages
+- Virtual currency (coins) system
+- Coin rewards for passing obstacles
+- Persistent coins between game sessions

 ## How to Play

 1. Open `index.html` in a web browser
 2. Press the Space bar, Up arrow key, or tap the screen (on mobile devices) to make the character jump
 3. Avoid the red obstacles by jumping over them
+4. Earn coins by successfully jumping over obstacles
-4. Try to achieve the highest score possible
+5. Try to achieve the highest score possible
-5. When you hit an obstacle, the game ends
+6. When you hit an obstacle, the game ends
-6. Restart the game by:
+7. Restart the game by:
    - Clicking the "Restart Game" button
    - Pressing Enter key
    - Tapping the restart button (on mobile devices)
-7. Access the in-game shop by clicking the "Shop" button in the top-right corner
+8. Access the in-game shop by clicking the "Shop" button in the top-right corner
+9. Use your earned coins to purchase items in the shop

 ## Controls